chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - The **margin** is a typically transparent area that lies outside the border and supplies spacing between adjacent elements.

   It is not "clickable".
-- Margin collapse: In adjacent elements, margin collapses to the larger of the two margins in question.
+- **Margin collapse**: Margin collapse is a behavior in CSS where the top and bottom margins of adjacent elements collapse to the larger of the two margins, combining to form a single margin, instead of adding up to create separate margins.

+  - Left and right margins don't collapse.

 - Background color interaction:

   - Background color of container element shows in the transparent margin of the contained element.